chainstack/docs/docs/subgraphs/quickstart.md

 ---
 meta:
   - name: description
-    content: Introduction to Subgraphs and instructions on creating a new subgraph and querying.
+    content: Introduction to Subgraphs and instructions on creating a new subgraph and querying data.
   - name: keywords
     content: subgraph graph deploy query graphql indexing data
 ---